SS Erie L. Hackley

-The SS Erie L. Hackley was a passenger and cargo ship that operated in Lake Michigan from 1882 to 1903.
+SS Erie L. Hackley was a passenger and cargo ship that operated in Lake Michigan from 1882 to 1903.
 The ship sank in a storm near Green Island on 3 October 1903.

 Construction and career

 The Erie L. Hackley was a wooden steamer built in 1882 in Muskegon, Michigan by J. Arnold.
 It was 79 ft long, with a beam of 17 ft, a depth of 5 ft, and a gross tonnage of 55 tons.

 The Erie L. Hackley's first owner was Seth Lee of Muskegon, who operated the Hackley as a ferry between Muskegon and the suburb of North Muskegon (along with another ship, the Centennial).

 On 2 August 1902, the Hackley broke its shaft near North Manitou Island, and had to be towed to port.